hananeouhammouch/MLPipelineinAzure/README.md

 ## Description of the Scikit-learn Pipeline :<a name="Scikit"></a>

-You can find below a small description of the model creation and the choices made during this first step of the project :
+Below a description of the model creation and the choices made during this first step of the project :

   **A. Create the Model using Python :** (**train.py**) <a name="subparagraph1"></a>